 One of the most significant aspects of securing a mortgage loan is the evaluation of the applicant’s credit score.
 Lenders typically require a minimum credit score, which varies depending on the type of loan and the lender’s policies.
 A higher credit score demonstrates financial responsibility, potentially qualifying applicants for better interest rates.

-Credit scores are influenced by various factors, including payment history and outstanding debts.
-Maintaining a good credit score requires timely payment of bills and minimal debt levels.
-Borrowers should strive for a score of at least 620 for conventional loans, although higher scores are often necessary for the most favorable terms.
+Credit scores are affected by factors like payment history and outstanding debts.
+To maintain a good score, ensure timely bill payments and low debt.
+A score of at least 620 is ideal for conventional loans, though higher scores are better for favorable terms.
+Tips on how to improve your credit score before applying for a mortgage loan.

 Additionally, potential borrowers should obtain a credit report before applying for a loan.
 This allows them to identify inaccuracies or areas for improvement.
 Adjusting financial behavior early can significantly affect the credit score and, consequently, the mortgage loan’s terms and eligibility.